codergal6502/ChocoWindow/README.md

 ## Running Examples or Studio Locally

 If you want to run the examples or Choco Window Studio locally, you first must make symbolic links for [`ChocoWindow.js`](ChocoWindow.js) in those applications' directories.
 This can be done by running [`make-javascript-shortcuts.sh`](make-javascript-shortcuts.sh).
 The `.gitignore` files are already set up to ignore the symbolic links.
+Examples can be run using your favorite simple static HTTP server such as [`http-server`](https://github.com/http-party/http-server).
+Choco Window Studio requires npm.

 ## License